andsens/homeshick/README.md

 If anyone were to send a pull request adding some kind of homeshick testing script, I would be very grateful.

-One advantage homshick has over homesick is the ability to install it easily without root privileges.
+One advantage homeshick has over homesick is the ability to install it easily without root privileges.
 To install a gem, not having root privileges makes the job a lot harder.
 With homeshick you simply run the two commands listed below and you are done!